 We also act as an integrator - we find and combine available solutions, be it APIs, SDKs, SaaS solutions, or payments, which makes the development process faster and more cost-effective.
 Plus, our tech stack includes modern technologies, that enable us to create reliable software with the shortest amount of time possible.

-We know that transforming the whole organisation at once is impossible.
+We know that transforming the whole organization at once is impossible.
 That’s why we introduce changes step by step - starting from choosing the leaders who will facilitate the changes, and gradually “transfer” their approach to other team members and departments.
-Those who are not afraid of changes, are constantly learning and looking for new ways to streamline the workflow, and are capable of looking at the organisation from a certain perspective - are the best candidates for leading the transformation.
+Those who are not afraid of changes, are constantly learning and looking for new ways to streamline the workflow, and are capable of looking at the organization from a certain perspective - are the best candidates for leading the transformation.
 Such employees will quickly adapt to agile methods and constant experiments, which we eagerly recommend since they’re one of the key factors that enable maintaining a sustainable competitive advantage.

 Such an approach is well-described by Jeff Bezos in his latest letter to shareholders: